Music Opportunities FAQ

 - Wurtzel Theater is an adjustable space that seats up to 300

-Warner Center, which houses the Theater and Dance departments, has additional studios.
+Warner Main Center, which houses the Theater and Dance departments, has additional studios.

-Each year, there is one mainstage musical and two mainstage plays, led by faculty or guest directors.
+Each year, there are three mainstage Theater productions, led by faculty or guest directors.
 These are performed in Hall Auditorium.
-There are at least three additional student-directed musicals through the Oberlin Musical Theater Association and five additional student-directed plays through the Oberlin Student Theater Association (OSTA).
-Theater majors also direct several plays each year as part of projects for their major in Kander Theater.
+There are a varying number of additional student-directed musicals and plays offered through the Oberlin Musical Theater Association and the Oberlin Student Theater Association (OSTA).
+Theater majors also direct several plays each year as part of senior projects for their major in Kander Theater.
 Casting for all productions are open to all Oberlin students.

 Can you take voice lessons in musical theater?